SamCF21/A01026174_TC2005B/Web/README.md

-# A01026174_TC2005B
+# Web
-Assignments for the course about Web
+Assignments for the Web module of course TC2005B